ubclaunchpad/LP-website/src/docs/recruitment/strategy.md

 - Build up a positive connection with sponsors and a network of industry contacts for enhanced brand visibility and a positive reputation for the organization.
 - Foster strong relationships with sponsors and partners to contribute to the growth and success of Launch Pad events

+#### Fundraising

+- Develop and implement fundraising strategies to support UBC Launch Pad’s initiatives, including identifying potential donors and sponsors.
+- Organize fundraising events, campaigns, or activities to generate financial support for the club.
+- Coordinate with the team to align fundraising efforts with overall partnership strategies and maximize financial support for UBC Launch Pad.

 ## What you get

 - An amazing documentation website to equip you with all the tools you need to succeed!